 Issues management:

-Identify and coordinate issues.
-Work directly with Stakeholder Relations to monitor and provide guidance and direction on managing and resolving issues.
-Determines and assigns issues to the responsible Entities, eliminates duplication of efforts and inefficiencies by coordinating issues handling through oversight of the Stakeholder process.
+Identify and coordinate Issues.
+Work directly with Stakeholder Relations to monitor and provide guidance and direction on managing and resolving Issues.
+Determines and assigns Issues to the responsible Entities, eliminates duplication of efforts and inefficiencies by coordinating Issues handling through oversight of the Stakeholder process.

 Agenda development: